 When they struggle with an essential daily activity as eating, try this adaptive cutlery called the bendable cutlery set.
 The fork and spoon and a rocker knife will make their life more confident and help them get joy in eating independently again.

-A flexible section allows the fork and spoon to be bent to any angle to better suit the needs of the user, while the knife uses a rocking motion to help cut food into bite-sized pieces.
+A flexible section allows the fork and spoon to be bent to any angle to better suit the needs of the user.
+While the knife uses a rocking motion to help cut food into bite-sized pieces.

 Their slightly thicker handles are easier to grip and make them simpler to control and less likely to be released.
 They are ideal eating aids for those who might have difficulty holding standard cutlery.
-They can be used as one-handed cutlery as well.
+They can be as one-handed cutlery as well.

-Seniors or people with arthritis may struggle to handle cutlery as their grip might be limited or their arms have restricted movement.
+Secondly, seniors or people with arthritis may struggle to handle cutlery as their grip might be limited or their arms have restricted movement.
 They may find it difficult to hold regular cutlery.

 With each fork, knife and spoon comes a Velcro strap, attached to the utensil, which adds an additional element of security to ensure that the cutlery stays in place.

 The rocker knife has a slightly curved blade from stainless steel, so you can use a rocking action to help cut through food rather than a sawing movement, which can be difficult if you lack strength in your hands.

-Sometimes a reduced grip or a lack of coordination makes getting food on to the utensil a struggle, limiting the amount of food intake.
+Sometimes a reduced grip or a lack of coordination makes getting food on to the utensil a struggle.
+This is limiting the amount of food intake.